Riddhiman-M/Wireless-Control/README.md

 ## Bluetooth

 <h4>This project involves wireless communication from Arduino Microcontroller to an Android App usig the HC-05 Bluetooth Module.
-An ultrasonic sensor (HC-SR04) has been used to detect if a person comes near the system and this gets detected on the App with a green signal and otherwise a red signal is displayed.</h4>
+An ultrasonic sensor (HC-SR04) has been used to detect if a person comes near the system (less than a certain threshold distance) then this gets detected on the App with a green signal and otherwise a red signal is displayed.</h4>

 <br><h3>Flow of data</h3>
 <h4>Ultrasonic sensor -> Arduino -> Bluetooth Module -> Application</h4>